Freelancer Splitpay

 GET /v1/persons/{person_id}/credit_records/{credit_record_id}

-Expiry Logic: If the status of the retrieved credit record is expired, you must create a new record for the customer before proceeding with a loan application.
+If the `status` of the retrieved credit record is `expired`, you must create a new record for the customer before proceeding with a loan application.

 This endpoint links the credit record you created for the customer to their existing credit line application.
-You must add the credit_record_id in the payload of this endpoint.
+You must add the `credit_record_id` in the payload of this endpoint.

 **Request example**